Wayne E. Meyer Conducts Strait Transit Exercise

-Ensign Erik Hrudka, from Jacksonville, North Carolina, tracks simulated surface and airborne targets during a strait transit exercise on the bridge of the Arleigh Burke-class guided-missile destroyer USS Wayne E. Meyer (DDG 108) in the Pacific Ocean, Jan.
-19, 2025.
+Boatswain’s Mate Seaman Gunner Graham, from Bakersville, California, communicates the ship’s current bearing and speed to the conning officer during a strait transit exercise on the bridge of the Arleigh Burke-class guided-missile destroyer USS Wayne E. Meyer (DDG 108) in the Pacific Ocean, Jan.
+21, 2025.
 Wayne E. Meyer is underway in U.S. 3rd Fleet conducting routine operations.
 (U.S. Navy photo by Mass Communication Specialist 1st Class Charles J. Scudella III)

 |Date Taken: